Limits & FAQ for Git integration with Databricks Repos

 Incoming changes clear the notebook state

-Git operations that alter the notebook source code result in the loss of the notebook state, including cell outputs, comments, revision history, and widgets.
-For example, Git pull can change the source code of a notebook.
-In this case, Databricks Repos must overwrite the existing notebook to import the changes.
-Git commit and push or creating a new branch do not affect the notebook source code, so the notebook state is preserved in these operations.
+Git operations that alter the notebook source code result in the loss of the notebook state, including cell outputs, comments, version history, and widgets.
+For example, git pull can change the source code of a notebook.
+In this case, Databricks Git folders must overwrite the existing notebook to import the changes. git commit and push or creating a new branch does not affect the notebook source code, so the notebook state is preserved in these operations.

 Prevent data loss in MLflow experiments

-What happens if a job starts running on a notebook while a Git operation is in progress?
+What happens if a notebook job is running in a workspace while a Git operation is in progress?